 The goal of our quality assurance program is for our products to meet our customers' requirements, be delivered on time, and function reliably throughout their useful lives.
-The International Organization for Standards (ISO) provides models for quality assurance for various operational disciplines, such as design, manufacturing, and testing, which comprise part of our overall quality management system.
-Our following locations have each received ISO 9001:2015 certifications in one or more of their principal functional areas: Lowell and Lawrence, Massachusetts; Ithaca, New York; Long Beach, Santa Clara and Newport Beach, California; Morrisville, North Carolina; Nashua, New Hampshire; Hsinchu, Taiwan and Sydney, Australia, and the following locations have each received ISO 9001:2008 certifications: Ann Arbor, Michigan; Belfast, Northern Ireland; Cork, Ireland and Tokyo, Japan.
-In addition, our Lowell, Massachusetts facility has received an ISO 14001:2005 environmental management systems certification and our Tokyo, Japan facility has received an ISO 14001:2005 certification.
+The International Organization for Standardization (ISO) provides models for quality assurance for various operational disciplines, such as design, manufacturing, and testing, which comprise part of our overall quality management system.
+Our following locations have each received ISO 9001:2015 certifications in one or more of their principal functional areas: Lowell, Massachusetts; Cork, Ireland; Ithaca, New York; Santa Clara and Newport Beach, California; Morrisville, North Carolina; Ann Arbor, Michigan; Nashua, New Hampshire; Tokyo, Japan; and Hsinchu, Taiwan.
+In addition, our Lowell, Massachusetts facility has received an ISO 14001:2015 environmental management systems certification.